Brow Lift (Forehead Lift) in Philadelphia, PA

 If neither the coronal lift or endoscopic brow lift sound right for you, you may opt for a mini brow lift.
 This involves incisions at four transition regions in the upper lateral brow.
 This dissection is similar to the coronal lift, without the incisions crossing the central four head.
 This decreases the risk for an exposed, visible scar.
 The final result will be towards the lateral brow which is often where the most significant elevation is necessary.

-Ideal Brow Lift candidates
+Ideal brow lift candidates

 If you have facial atrophy and loss of vertical lift to the forehead you may be an excellent candidate for brow lift surgery.

-Recovery after a Brow Lift
+Recovery after a brow lift

 The recovery period varies depending on whether or not you opt for multiple procedures.
-A brow lift is often performed in conjunction with a facelift.
+A brow lift is often performed in conjunction with a deep plane facelift.
 This would result in recovery from two procedures at the same time.

 Numbing medication may be injected at the time of surgery to diminish discomfort.
 Once this wears off the patient may take the prescribed oral pain medication.